mondoohq/installer/terraform-provisioner-mondoo/README.md

 **Continuous Vulnerability Assessment**

-In many cases, continuous vulnerability assessment is desired.
+In many cases, a continuous vulnerability assessment is desired.
 If you wish to achieve that, we recommend installing the Mondoo agent.
 It can be easily installed with Terraform by using the `remote-exec` provisioner with our [bash installer](https://mondoo.io/docs/agent/bash).

 ```
 provisioner "remote-exec" {